-The second most common reason for the surgery is that the mother has had a previous cesarean done for the last pregnancy.
+The second most common reason for the surgery is that the mother has had a previous cesarean done for a previous pregnancy.
 It is becoming more common for pregnant women who have had cesarean births before to have a successful vaginal delivery without surgery.
 The decision to try this will have to be made by you and your physician.

-You usually will have an IV started to allow fluids and medicines to be given to you through a needle into the veins of your arm.
+Usually, an IV will be started to allow fluids and medicines to be given to you through a needle into the veins of your arm.
 Anesthesia will be used to prevent pain.
-You may be put to sleep (general anesthesia, usually only used in emergency situations) or you may get medicine in the lower part of your spine (spinal or epidural anesthesia) which numbs your body from slightly above the waist and downward.
+You may be put to sleep (general anesthesia, usually only used in emergency situations), or you may get medicine in the lower part of your spine (spinal or epidural anesthesia) which numbs your body from slightly above the waist and downward.
 The doctor will discuss these options with you.

 You will have a catheter placed to drain your urine during surgery and left in until the following day.
-(You will not feel any of this due to your epidural or spinal) Your abdomen will be shaved, cleaned off and an incision (cut) made in the lower part of your abdomen and then through your uterus.
+(You will not feel any of this due to your epidural or spinal).
+Your abdomen will be shaved, cleaned off, and an incision (cut) will be made in the lower part of your abdomen and then through your uterus.
 The baby and placenta are removed.
 The incisions are then sewn closed.

 When the baby is out, the cord is cut and the baby is cleaned up.
 The baby will be placed next to you for you to see and hold or may be put into a warmer.